-Finnish design and innovation offers decorative options that are off the wall – yet are well and truly located firmly on it.
+Finnish design and innovation offer decorative options that are off the wall, yet well and truly firmly on it.

-Map posters, stickers, wallpaper, wooden photos and air purifiers – these companies have got walls covered in a variety of eye-pleasing ways.
+Map posters, stickers, wooden photos, wallpapers and green air purifiers – these companies have walls covered in a variety of eye-pleasing ways.

 This Finnish startup launched a free phone wallpaper generator that blew up on Reddit and successfully boosted the profile of its main business stream: customised map posters.
 Users type in any city in the world on its website, select their style and order a custom-made poster.

-“We’ve gotten really good feedback,” co-founder Nico Eriksson said back in May.
+“We’ve gotten really good feedback,” said co-founder Nico Eriksson.
 “People choose locations where they got married, where they were born, where they met their first love or something like this.
 Every product has a story behind it.”

 Every day is a Sunday for this company bringing cheer to homes and offices with bright colours and shapes made of ecological materials.
 Its fun approach continues to open doors to a sustainable future.

-“We always try to get creative and think outside the box when it comes to new materials,” co-founder Thomas Leppä stated in September.
+“We always try to get creative and think outside the box when it comes to new materials,” stated co-founder Thomas Leppä.
 “Of course, not buying anything at all is the most ecological choice, but when it comes to decorating a home our decals are a much better choice than PVC plastic or paint.”

 These wallpaper designs feature the contributions of graffiti artists, surf-wear designers, illustrators, fine artists, tattooists, typographers and fashion designers.
 Walls worldwide are given a creative boost, thanks to the founders’ finesse in digital business, marketing and production techniques.

-“We’re three ex-advertising people who had had enough of selling ideas to make children eat chocolate cereal,” co-founder Anne Puukko recalled in 2015.
-“So, we jumped from our day jobs to focus on the things we actually care about: art, big ideas, design, craft, having our socks knocked-off and originality.”
+“We’re three ex-advertising people who had had enough of selling ideas to make children eat chocolate cereal,” recalled co-founder Anne Puukko.
+“So, we jumped from our day jobs to focus on the things we actually care about: art, big ideas, design, craft, having our socks knocked off and originality.”

-“In the modern world, we spend 90 per cent of our time indoors, where we breathe man-made, synthetic air and are often disconnected from nature,” CEO Aki Soudunsaari observed last year.
-“We at Naava are reconnecting humanity with nature, by embracing millions of years of natural innovation with latest technologies and modern design.”
+“In the modern world, we spend 90 per cent of our time indoors, where we breathe man-made, synthetic air and are often disconnected from nature,” observed co-founder Aki Soudunsaari.
+“We at Naava are reconnecting humanity with nature by embracing millions of years of natural innovation with latest technologies and modern design.”